Extrapolation and Spectral Bias of Neural Nets with Hadamard Product: a Polynomial Net Study: Introduction

-Overall, our main contributions can be summarized as follows: \begin{itemize} \item We derive the NTK formulation for PNNs with high-degree multiplicative interactions, and give a concrete bound of the widths requirement for convergence to the NTK at initialization, and stability during training, which allows us to bridge the gap among PNNs trained via gradient descent and kernel regression predictor. \item We provably demonstrate the extrapolation behavior of PNNs as well as other NNs-Hp, including multiplicate filter networks and non-local multiplicate networks.
-Besides, the spectral analysis of NTK of PNNs is also given for better understanding. \item We empirically show the advantage of NNs-Hp over standard NNs in learning commonly used functions, performing arithmetic extrapolation in real-world dataset, and conducting visual analogy extrapolation task.
-We scrutiny that increasing the multiplicative interactions results in a faster learning towards high-frequency information. \end{itemize} \fi
+Overall, our main contributions and findings can be summarized as follows: \begin{itemize} \item We derive the NTK formulation for PNNs with high-degree multiplicative interactions, and give a concrete bound of the widths requirement for convergence to the NTK at initialization, and stability during training, which allows us to bridge the gap among PNNs trained via gradient descent and kernel regression predictor. \item We provably demonstrate the extrapolation behavior of PNNs as well as other NNs-Hp, including multiplicative filter networks and non-local multiplicative networks.
+Our findings highlight that PNNs can extrapolate to unseen data in a non-linear way.
+Besides, the spectral analysis of NTK of PNNs is also given for better understanding.
+PNNs admit a slower eigenvalue decay when compared to standard NNs, which leads to a faster learning towards high-frequency functions. \item We empirically show the advantage of NNs-Hp over standard NNs in learning commonly used functions, performing arithmetic extrapolation in real-world dataset, and conducting visual analogy extrapolation task.
+We scrutinize the role of multiplicative interactions in the task of learning spherical harmonics. \end{itemize} \fi